ENFJ Flirting & Dating: How to Attract an ENFJ

 What Attracts the ENFJ

-ENFJs are often immensely attracted to talent in all forms, no matter what the talent is.
+ENFJs are often immensely attracted to talent in all forms, no matter the talent.
 Someone who has some sort of impressive skill is likely to be very appealing to the ENFJ.
 They are excited to see the talent in others, especially when it is something they might not have expected.
-Whenever they witness some sort of extraordinary skill they are likely to be very drawn to this and the person possessing these abilities.
-They are also excited about passion and someone who possess a great deal of intensity about their hobbies or personal interests.
+Whenever they witness some sort of extraordinary skill, they are likely to be very drawn to this and the person possessing these abilities.
+They are also excited about the passion and someone who possess a great deal of intensity about their hobbies or personal interests.
 They want to learn more about these things and enjoy listening to someone express the different subjects and hobbies they are deeply passionate about in life.

 ENFJs are also attracted to confident people, someone who can hold themselves with a sense of sureness.
-Witnessing this type of strong and often mysterious demeanor is likely to be very attractive to the ENFJ.
+Witnessing this type of strong and often mysterious demeanor is likely very attractive to the ENFJ.
 They enjoy being around people who surprise them sometimes, as long as these surprises are positive ones and not harmful in some way.
 A person who doesn’t always respond in ways they can predict is often exciting and alluring for the ENFJ.
-Since they are used to being able to predict people, there can often be a serious draw towards someone who they cannot always predict or completely figure out right away.
+Since they are used to being able to predict people, there can often be a serious draw toward someone who they cannot always predict or completely figure out right away.